 \subsection{Simulation results}

-First, to set a baseline for the real world folding task, we assess the performance of the policy evaluation during training over five different random seeds via the metric $d_{\text{sum}}$ (Fig.~\ref{fig:sim-full-corner}), along with the success rate (Fig.~\ref{fig:sim-success-rate}) for each method.
+First, to set a baseline for the real-world folding task, we assess the policy evaluation during training over five different random seeds for each method via the metric $d_{\text{sum}}$ and the success rate, Fig.~\ref{fig:sim-evaluation}a and Fig.~\ref{fig:sim-evaluation}b respectively.

-The simulation results show that the task can be learned by all the methods within 100 epochs.
-The fixed policy based on the work by Jangir \textit{et al.} \cite{jangir2019dynamic} is able to learn the task only after a few epochs.
-We hypothesize that the success rate converges faster than in what is reported by \cite{jangir2019dynamic} due to the fact that we omit the grasping problem.
-Additionally, the use of SAC is expected to aid in exploration compared to DDPG used by \cite{jangir2019dynamic}.
-The corner distances $d_{\text{sum}}$ achieved by $\pi_{\text{fixed}}$ ranges from 2-4 cm on average at the end of training, which is approximately $50\%$ less than the visual feedback-based methods.
-This result suggests that observing the exact positions and velocities of selected points on the cloth can attain more accurate folds than the visual observations of our method.
+The results show that the policies can converge and succeed on the task within 100 epochs.
+The policy based on the work by Jangir \textit{et al.} \cite{jangir2019dynamic} is able to learn the task only after a few epochs.
+We hypothesize that the success rate converges faster than in what is reported in \cite{jangir2019dynamic} due to the fact that we omit the grasping problem.
+Additionally, the use of SAC is expected to aid in exploration compared to DDPG used in \cite{jangir2019dynamic}.
+The corners error $d_{\text{sum}}$ ranges from 2-4 cm on average at the end of the training, which is approximately $50\%$ less than the visual feedback-based methods.
+This result suggests that observing the exact positions and velocities of selected points on the cloth can attain more accurate folds than the visual observation methods.